sut-ai/notes/notebooks/bayesian_networks_representation/index.md

 - Yes, if x and y “d-separated” by z.

-to describe "d-separated" concept, we first need to understand the concept of active/inactive path.
+to describe the "d-separated" concept, we first need to understand the concept of active/inactive path.

 a path is active if each triple of it is active. a triple is active if: